GMkonan/Resources/README.md

 - [Khan Academy](https://www.khanacademy.org/) Learn Math or/and programming with videos, articles etc
 - [FullstackOpen](https://fullstackopen.com/en/) The full stack path by University of Helsinki
 - [Programming slides](https://marko-knoebl.github.io/slides/) A series of programming slides for begginers,intermediate and advanced in different topics
+- [Build you own X](https://github.com/joaozangeli/build-your-own-x) repository with projects ideas and tutorials
 # Português BR

 ## Canais no Youtube